boo1ean/app-deploy/README.md

 ## app-deploy

-Track file differ from last deploy and execute only specific commands to setup updates.
+Determine files diff from last deploy and execute only specific commands to setup updates.

 ## Triggers config